Schartey/gqlgen-auth-starter/README.md

 As mentioned before there is a prepared image which can be used to develop with gqlgen.
 This image will be tagged in git with gqlgen-starter.
 Further development of the actual gqlgen-auth-starter project will continiously be merged to master.

+### Keycloak

+This project uses Keycloak as Authentication Provider.
+A demo realm with preconfigured client and client roles is imported with the docker-compose file.
+You can adjust the configuration file in the keycloak folder or the web-interface.

 ## Known Issues